Leeds-MONC/monc/doc/ARC4.md

 Notes on versions:

 - gnu version: At time of writing Craig Poku's copy of MONC only works with `gnu/4.4.7`, but changes for `gnu/8.3.0`
-- MPI implementation: `openmpi` or mvapich2 doesn't allow for multithreading, but Rachel Stratton has found MONC to be more stable with `mvapich` on ARC4
+- MPI implementation: `openmpi` or mvapich2 doesn't allow for multithreading, but Rachel Sansom has found MONC to be more stable with `mvapich` on ARC4
 - fftw: due to licensing issues use of fftw is no longer the default Fourier transform used on the head of MOSRS `trunk`, instead ffte is used in current head-of-trunk on MOSRS (ffte is included with the MONC sourcecode on MOSRS `trunk`).
 In principle there is no issue of using FFTW and if your research can work with the licensing and it is installed you might be happier using it.
 MOSRS was not clearly labelled before they made that change.

 ## 2. Compile your copy of MONC